Keeper of the Flame (film): Plot

 When O'Malley reveals that he cares for Christine, she finally breaks down and discloses the ugly truth.
 Her husband had been corrupted by the adulation he received and plotted to use his enormous influence to turn Americans to fascist ideals to gain control of the United States.
 She shows O'Malley papers stored in the arsenal that reveal how Forrest (backed by secretive, ultra-wealthy, power-hungry individuals) planned to use racism, anti-union sentiment, and antisemitism to divide the country, turning social groups against one another in order to create the chaos that would let him seize power.
 Christine had discovered the plot the day before her husband's death.
-She went riding the next morning and, coming upon the washed-out bridge, decided that instead of warning her husband that a "clean death in the rain was the best thing that could happen to Robert Forrest".
+She went riding the next morning and, coming upon the washed-out bridge, decided that instead of warning her husband about it, a resulting accidental "clean death in the rain was the best thing that could happen to Robert Forrest".
 O'Malley convinces her to help him write a book detailing Forrest's scheme.

 Kerndon eavesdrops and hears the conversation.
 He then locks the arsenal door, sets the building ablaze, and shoots into the building through an embrasure.
 Christine, fatally injured, urges O'Malley to write his book.
 A man rushes to the burning building carrying an axe, but Kerndon comes up behind him and knocks him out by hitting the man in the head with a gun.
 Then an automobile driven by Midford rushes to the scene and Kerndon stands in the middle of the road and shoots at the passengers; he is run down and killed.
 Midford leaves the car, picks up the axe, rushes to the building, breaks through the door, and O'Malley is rescued.

 O'Malley ultimately writes a book entitled Christine Forrest: Her Life that exposes the plot.